nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   * e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

-* **If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.**
-  * e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * **Extraneous parameters for commands that do not take in parameters** (such as `help`, `exit` and `listshortcut`) **will be ignored**.
   * e.g. if the command specifies `help 123`, it will be interpreted as `help`.